acolinisi/hpsc/README-scs.md

 Zebu but not on Qemu with HW device tree configured to match Zebu HW, because Qemu executes TRCH and TRCH will fail if it accesses non-existant devices.

-To run the selected profile in Zebu:
+To (incrementally) build and run the selected profile in Zebu:

 	$ make prof/sys-preload-trch-bm-min-hpps-booti-busybox/run/zebu

-To run the selected profile in Qemu:
+To (incrementally) build run the selected profile in Qemu:

 	$ make prof/sys-preload-trch-bm-min-hpps-booti-busybox/run/qemu